Y0Coss/docs-fork/pages/web_cloud/domains/faq_domain_dns/guide.en-gb.md

 1. The email address declared for the domain name owner is valid and operational.
 2. The validation email is not in your spam/junk folder.

-After verifying and confirming the two points above, if you still cannot retrieve the owner validation email, we recommend opening a support ticket from the [Help Center](https://help.ovhcloud.com/csm?id=csm_get_help) to request the email to be resent.
+After confirming the two points above, if you still cannot retrieve the owner validation email, we recommend opening a support ticket from the [Help Center](https://help.ovhcloud.com/csm?id=csm_get_help) to request the email to be resent.

 ///